Warren Buffett is arguably the greatest investor of all time.

 Promoters often promised large profits using opaque schemes, and the same is starting to happen again as the new property cycle rolls on.

 Warren Buffett never invests in anything he doesn’t understand – nor should you.

 Many investors don't fully understand the risks associated with property investment and therefore don't manage them correctly.

 One common error is not having sufficient financial buffers to see them through from one property cycle to the next.

 Smart investors have financial buffers in their lines of credit or offset accounts to not only cover their negative gearing but to see them through the downtimes as we experienced in the last few years.

 They don't only buy properties; they buy themselves time.

 Another way smart investors minimise risk is to buy their properties in the correct ownership structures to legally minimise their tax and protect their assets.

-A final lesson from the master is that both good and bad times will come and go with surprising frequency over our investing lifetimes, but if we have a plan and stay focused on sound financial strategies, we can gain financial independence through prudent investing.
+Both good and bad times will come and go with surprising frequency over our investing lifetimes, but if we have a plan and stay focused on sound financial strategies, we can gain financial independence through prudent investing.